uwplse/szalinski/README.md

   and clicking on `continue`.
 In the next window that pops up, click on `Import`.
 It should take a few minutes to import.

+* When you import the `.ova` file, we recommend that you increase the CPU count as much as you can afford.
+Similarly, when calling `make`, we recommend adding `make -jN` where `N` is the number of CPUs you allocated to the VM.

 * Next, please open the virtual machine image in virtual box by clicking on the green `Start` button.